eegg/school-policies-and-procedures/src/setting-specific.rst

 Throughout our policies you will find terms that inevitably have to be defined in the context of our nursery.
 For example, while all nurseries should have a "health and safety team", it's not good enough to leave it at that: who is in this team?
 In this section you will find all definitions that are nursery-specific.
-References in other sections to these definitions will be in *Capitalized Italics*.
+References in other sections to these definitions will be in *Capitalised Italics*.

 Setting information